chrisrraP/post-install-config/README.md

 <img src="https://github.com/chrisrraP/post-install-config/blob/main/Config%20Agents.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Go to Admin Panel -> Agents and click "Add new agent".
 Create name and email.
 Press the set password button.
 Deselect the "Send the agent a password reset" box and create a password.
 Deselect the "require password change" box and press "set".
-Add another
+Click on "Access" tab and select "System Administrators".
+Also select the department you created.
+In extended access below, select the department you created and add "support" department as well.
+Next, click on "teams" tab and select the team you created.
+Click "Create".
+Add another agent with limited permissions.
+To create users, go to Agent Panel > Users > and click on "Add user".
+Create name, email and password.
+Click "Add User".
 </p>
 <br />